-I didn’t want my Sweet Potato Black Bean Casserole to be too spicy, so I switched up the spices a bit and added some mandarin oranges.
+The Moosewood recipe looked a bit spicy, so I switched up the spices a bit and added some mandarin oranges.
 The original recipe called for one jalapeño pepper and some cayenne.
 I have found that Don and my friends like a milder blend of spices.
 So I used just a little hot Hungarian paprika instead of cayenne and left the jalapeño pepper out.
 I added a diced green pepper, too.
+It’s scrumptious!

 Sweet Potato Black Bean Casserole